 The Advanced Certificate program for EMT II Paramedic is awarded to the student that successfully completes the Paramedic Core Curriculum.
 Courses run for three consecutive semesters starting each fall.
 Applications are accepted the previous spring.
 Successful completion of the core curriculum provides eligibility to take the licensing examination offered by the Illinois Department of Public Health or the National Registry of EMTs.

-Courses run for three consecutive semesters starting each fall semester, Applications are accepted the previous spring.
 To be considered for admission the applicant must:

-- Have a current CPR card.
+- Have a current CPR healthcare provider card

-- Achieve acceptable scores on admissions examinations.
-Submit, by deadline, completed program application with transcripts, to the Paramedic Program Director at Malcolm X College.
+- Submit, by the deadline, all application paperwork, with transcripts, to the Paramedic Program Director at Malcolm X College

 Admission Committee Interviews

 The Paramedic Program is a selective enrollment program; selections are made by interview process.
 Interviews with Chicago EMS Region XI Admissions Committee will be offered to those applicants who have met or exceeded the Malcolm X College Paramedic Program admission requirements and completed all required admission paperwork.
 Admission paperwork must be submitted no later than the posted due date.